MarkWithall/markwithall.github.com/_posts/2016-09-16-tdd-with-excel-vba.md

 ## The Fibonacci Sequence Kata

-As a test case, I’m using the Fibonacci Sequence kata by Jason Gorman of [Codemanship](http://codemanship.co.uk/tdd.html); as it’s one of the simplest katas out there.
+As a test case, I'm using the Fibonacci Sequence kata by Jason Gorman of [Codemanship](http://codemanship.co.uk/tdd.html); as it's one of the simplest katas out there.

 The task is as follows: